 How to refer:

-To refer a student to any of the Student Wellness Centre Services, simply provide them with information on how to access the service available on our Overview of Services page.
+To refer a student to any of the Student Wellness Centre Services, simply provide them with information on how to access the service available on our webpage.
 If you have a specific concern about the student, you may want to phone and speak to the staff at the Student Wellness Centre

 When a student refuses a referral:

 Unless it is a clear emergency, respect the student's right to accept or refuse counselling.
 The student may require time to think about the issue.
 Try to keep an open line of communication with the student while maintaining boundaries .

 If a student discloses an incidence of sexual violence, the best thing you can do is believe the student and connect them with resources right away.